usercode/ImageWizard/README.md

 ## Create custom filter

 - implements IFilter (or use base class 'FilterBase')
-- add method with the name "Execute" and the needed parameters
+- add a public method which is marked with the filter attribute
   - at url level are the following types possible for method overloading:
     - integer ("0")
     - floating-point number ("0.0")